ultimate-research/ssbh_lib/README.md

 ## SSBH Formats
 Click the links below to see the corresponding Rust source file with the file format's struct definitions.
+All SSBH formats start with the file magic HBSS and use the same representation for types like arrays and offsets.

 | Format | Supported Versions (major.minor) |
 | --- | --- |